National Cherry Festival: Traverse City cherries

-The first cherry trees in the region were planted on the Old Mission Peninsula in 1852 by Rev. Peter Dougherty.
-Commercial orchard production of cherries began in 1893 near Old Mission.
+Festival history

 The very first festival was held in May 1925, and was known as the Blessing of the Blossoms.
 The first cherry queen was Gertrude Brown.
 In 1931, the Michigan Legislature renamed the festival to the National Cherry Festival, and moved to July.
-The festival was cancelled from 1942 to 1947 due to World War II.
+The festival was cancelled from 1942 to 1946 due to World War II, and again in 1947, as Traverse City instead celebrated its centennial.
+In 1964, the festival was extended from three days to five, and in 1968, was extended to eight days.
 In 1975, President Gerald Ford, a Michigan native, attended the festival, and led the Cherry Royale Parade as Grand Marshal.

 On July 25, 1987, Cherry Festival participants earned a place in the Guinness Book of World Records for baking the world's largest cherry pie.
 The pie was 17 ft 6 in in diameter, weighing 28,350 pounds.
 This replaced the pie baked nine years earlier in Charlevoix, Michigan.
 This record was held until July 14, 1990, when a pie weighing 37740 lb 10 oz, 20 ft in diameter was baked and eaten by approximately 1500 people in Oliver, British Columbia.

+In 2021, the festival garnered national attention when on July 8, a Magic Carpet ride at the festival's midway malfunctioned and began to lean and sway.
+Bystanders rushed to the ride and held it down by its guardrails until the ride came to a stop.
+No serious injuries were reported, and shortly after, the ride was dismantled.

+2020 postponement

 In 2020, Festival Officials announced on Thursday, April 16, 2020, that the 90th National Cherry Festival was to be postponed until the following year.
 This postponement was in light of global health concerns regarding the COVID-19 pandemic.
+The festival restarted in 2021.